vrih/clojure-grpc-example/README.md

 2. The server is started from the `(mount/start)` in `core.clj`
 3. Run the client in `client.clj`.

+# Note

+Some of the helper code comes from Captial One https://github.com/capitalone/cqrs-manager-for-distributed-reactive-services.

 ## License

 Copyright © 2017 FIXME